Symbian9/qmapshack-doc-wiki/DocMapsTipsTricks.md

 # Maps: Tips & Tricks

-If you have a hot tip for free maps or a spiffy trick to do with maps add a small section here.
+If you have a hot tip for free maps or a spiffy trick about what to do with maps add few words here.

 ## Backdoor to use a WMS server as TMS server